zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/notifications-and-requests/user-guide/managing-notifications-and-requests.md

 # Managing Notifications and Requests

-Users receive notifications and requests if they have subscribed to a blog or message board, or if someone sent them a private message, invitation, event reminder, or were mentioned in a post.
+Users receive notifications and requests if they have subscribed to a blog or message board or mentioned in a post.
+They may also be notified if someone sent them a private message, invitation to join a site, or an event reminder.
+Lastly, users are notified to review an asset before publication because notifications are fully integrated with DXP's [Kaleo Workflow](../../../process-automation/03-workflow/01-user-guide/README.rst) system.

 To access notifications and requests: